LLM Law - Law and GlobalisationFind a programme

 Further information on funding for prospective UK and international postgraduate students.

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will take four units (120 credit points overall, 30 credit points each) and a compulsory dissertation (60 credit points).
-You have the option of selecting three specialist Law and Globalisation units and one further unit from any of our other LLM programmes.
+You have the option of taking three specialist Law and Globalisation units and one unit from any of our other LLM programmes.